London's Burning (TV series): Series 5 (1992)

 Each series now included a major disaster or "shout".
-In Series 5 (1992), a spinning wheel ride at a fairground is jammed by a troublesome youth (played by Liam McGuire) armed with a pole.
-The ride collapses, and there is a huge fire with people trapped in the crushed metal.
+In Episode 1 of Series 5 (1992), the drive mechanism of a Ferris wheel ride at a fairground is jammed by a troublesome youth (played by Liam McGuire) armed with an iron bar.
+The ride collapses into the electrical roof of a bumper car ride, which sparks fuel tanks resulting in a huge fire whilst people are trapped in the crushed metal.
 The series attracted 17 million viewers.

 Series 6–9 (1993–1996)

 In the early 1990s, the ratings averaged 17–18 million viewers.
 In 1995 (Series 8), ratings fell to 16 million viewers.

 Paul Knight decided it was time for a real shock—a tragic exit for one of the main characters, who had starred in the show for nearly ten years.
 The man who was to be killed was Sub Officer John Hallam—a dedicated and loyal member of the watch and the London Fire Brigade.
-Hallam was killed off in 1996 (Series 9) during a huge warehouse fire, where he and his colleague, Leading Firefighter Geoff Pearce, were attempting to rescue four teenage girls on an unstable gantry 80 ft above a blaze in the basement.
+Hallam was killed off in 1996 (Series 9) during a huge warehouse fire, where he and a colleague, Leading Firefighter Geoff Pearce, were attempting to rescue four teenage girls on an unstable gantry 80 ft above a blaze in the basement.
 Hallam held the gantry steady for Pearce as he walked across with one of the girls.
 As Hallam attempted to cross, the gantry cracked and Hallam fell to his death.
 The writers developed a storyline about Pearce feeling an overwhelming sense of guilt after the accident, which would lead to him considering a transfer.
 Series 9 attracted 16.8 million viewers.
+Series 9 ended on a cliffhanger when two Dennis RS Fire Appliances crashed whilst rushing to a shout.

 Series 10 (1997)

 Series 10 was the last series produced by Paul Knight, who left to produce episodes of The Knock.
 Budget cuts led to a small number of scenes being done with computer-generated imagery.
 Notable 'shouts' included ones at a paint factory and another at a bus depot.
 With 18 episodes this was the longest series of the show.

+Series 10 would also see the arrival of the Volvo FL appliances to the show.